matcharobotics/coursera-github-final-project/CONTRIBUTING.md

 ### Suggesting Enhancements

-We welcome suggestions for new features and enhancements.
+I welcome suggestions for new features and enhancements.
 Please open an issue in the repository and describe your idea.

 ### Submitting Pull Requests